Ronney31/Antlr4-Basic/README.md

 Open command prompt type

-#1. cd Math Expression
+# 1. to move to 'Math Expression' Directory.

-    to move to 'Math Expression' Directory.
+    cd Math Expression

-#2. antlr4 mathExp.g4
+# 2. to parse your build grammar 'mathExp.g4' and fead as input to antlr4.

-    to parse your build grammar 'mathExp.g4' and fead as input to antlr4.
+    antlr4 mathExp.g4

-#3. javac mathExp.*java
+# 3. to compile all the java files created by step

-    to compile all the java files created by step 2.
+    javac mathExp.*java

 #4. grun mathExp start input.txt